-Youcef Nadarkhani is a Christian pastor arrested in May 2016 and serving a 10 year prison sentence for national security-related charges.
+Youcef Nadarkhani is a Christian pastor who was arrested in May 2016 and served five years in prison for national security-related charges.

 Though not religious as a child, Pastor Nadarkhani converted to Christianity at age 19, becoming a member of the Only Jesus Church.
 He now belongs to the Protestant evangelical Church of Iran and served as a pastor of a 400-member house church.